35 Metaphors for Smart to Highlight Intelligence

 • “The family unit remains the fabric of society, providing stability and support.”

-See also 40 Metaphors for Confidence with Meaning and Examples in 2025
+See also 37 Metaphors for Trees with Meaning and Explained Examples in 2025

 34. A web of connections